FRC5557/FRC-PowerUp-Scrimmage/README.md

-# FRC-Power-Up
+# FRC-Power-Up-Scrimmage
-This repository contains the code used by Team 5557 (BB-R8ERS) during FRC Power Up.
+This repository contains the code used by Team 5557 (BB-R8ERS) during FRC Power Up Scrimmage.

 ## Repository Guidelines
 - Maintain code cleanliness - the IDE has an organize code function for a reason